-Malaysian palm giant bars suppliers amid deforestation worries
+Malaysian palm giant bars supplier, identifies risky ones amid deforestation worries

 “We have not been proactive enough in the past to counter the allegations, and we have not been organised as an industry in the past.”

+He earlier said two suppliers had been suspended and 55 were classified as high risk.
+The company gave updated figures to Reuters on Tuesday.

-He did not name the suspended suppliers, who would need to ensure their plantations did not cause deforestation and that their workers are not exploited before being considered for re-inclusion in its supply chain.
+Rashyid did not name the suspended supplier, who would need to ensure its plantations did not cause deforestation and that its workers are not exploited before being considered for re-inclusion in its supply chain.

 The high-risk suppliers have been identified based on their location near protected forest areas or orangutan ranges, he said on Jan.
 31 at the company’s plantation in Carey Island, an hour’s drive southwest of the Malaysian capital Kuala Lumpur.